carbon-design-system/carbon-icons/README.md

 # Deprecated

-This project is deprecated and will no longer be updated, please use the icon package under [Carbon Elements](https://github.com/IBM/carbon-elements/tree/master/packages/icons) instead.
+This project is deprecated and will no longer be updated, please use the [icon package](https://github.com/carbon-design-system/carbon/tree/master/packages/icons) in the Carbon monorepo instead.
+Or, if you're using React, use [`@carbon/icons-react`](https://github.com/carbon-design-system/carbon/tree/master/packages/icons-react).

-For help migrating from v7 to this new package, checkout our [migration guide](https://github.com/IBM/carbon-elements/blob/master/docs/migration/10.x-icons.md).
+For help migrating from v7 to these new packages, check out our [migration guide](https://github.com/carbon-design-system/carbon/blob/master/docs/migration/10.x-icons.md).

 ---